In this episode, Rob Wolf speaks with Stephen Baxter

-The Massacre of Mankind
+, author of The Massacre of Mankind

-Sequel to The War of the Worlds
+' alliteratively titled classic, The War of the Worlds

 Baxter is the author of over 20 novels and dozens of short stories.
 He's won the John W. Campbell Award, the Philip K. Dick Award twice, and numerous British Science Fiction Association awards.

 .
 Since it appeared as a serial in a British magazine in 1897, it has been adapted for movies (at least seven times), comics, television, video games and, most famously, in 1938 for a radio drama

-In The Massacre of Mankind, Baxter envisions new technologies adapted from salvaged Martian equipment, the takeover of much of Europe by Kaiser Wilhelm, and, of course, the eventual return of the Martians, now vaccinated against the Earth-bound bacteria that vanquished them the first time.
+, Baxter envisions new technologies adapted from salvaged Martian equipment, the takeover of much of Europe by Kaiser Wilhelm, and, of course, the eventual return of the Martians, now vaccinated against the Earth-bound bacteria that vanquished them the first time.

 Rob Wolf is the author of The Alternate Universe and The Escape.
 He worked for many years as a journalist, writing on a wide range of topics from science to justice reform, and now serves as director of communications at a think tank in New York City.
 Read his blog or follow him on Twitter.